A Lizard in a Woman's Skin

-A Lizard in a Woman's Skin (Una lucertola con la pelle di donna) is a 1971 giallo film co-written and directed by Lucio Fulci and produced by Edmondo Amati and Robert Dorfmann.
+A Lizard in a Woman's Skin (Una lucertola con la pelle di donna) is a 1971 giallo film co-written and directed by Lucio Fulci.
 It stars Florinda Bolkan, Stanley Baker, Jean Sorel, Alberto de Mendoza, Silvia Monti, Anita Strindberg, Mike Kennedy, George Rigaud and Leo Genn.
 The film is an Italian-Spanish-French co-production.

 Set in London, the film follows Carol Hammond (Bolkan), the daughter of a respected politician, who experiences a series of vivid, psychedelic nightmares consisting of debauched sex orgies and LSD use.
 In the dream, she commits a graphic murder of a neighbour whose life she is envious of (Strindberg) and awakes to a real-life criminal investigation into the murder of her neighbour.

-The film was released in France as Carole, and was later re-released in the United States as Schizoid.
-The French release print is the longest at 101 minutes.

 Plot

 Carol Hammond is the daughter of Edmund Brighton, a wealthy lawyer and politician, and the wife of Frank, a partner in Edmund's law firm.
 They all live together in a large apartment in London with Joan, Frank's teenage daughter from a previous marriage.
 Carol has been visiting a psychoanalyst, Dr. Kerr, because she has been experiencing disturbing dreams involving her libertine next-door neighbour, Julia Durer, who often hosts raucous, drug-fueled parties in her apartment.
 In the dreams, Carol, wearing a fur coat, makes her way through a long hallway filled with naked people, before engaging in sexual activities with Julia.

 While in his office with Frank, Edmund receives a phone call from an anonymous woman, claiming she has damaging information about his family.
 He then asks Frank if he is cheating on Carol, which Frank denies.
 Unknown to everyone else, Frank is indeed having an affair with his personal secretary, Deborah.